buzzworks/django-csvimport/README.txt

 Admin interface import
 ----------------------

-Just add a csvimport item, fill in the form and submit.
+Just add a bulkinsert item, fill in the form and submit.
 Failed import rows are added to the log field.

 Demonstration installation instructions